markd2/MarkDnD/KidsOnBikes/place-notes.md

     - only a couple of beds (small town)
     - Mr. and Mrs. Kelmp pretty much keep it running, doing everything except the actual doctoring
+   - Dr. Chelsey Myers
+     - Knows ALAN
+     -Dr in the hospital, wasn't planning on working saturday, but available for off-hours emergencies
+   - Murder is infrequent enough
+   - From out of town, in part to pay off student debt.
+Go to a rural place, government pays off part of your loans
+   - Doesn't love serving a small time, wants to get back t othe city
+   - Been here six-seven years
+   - Knows everyone, but still an outsider

 - plus other things you'd find in a small town

+- Dan and June Brown
+  - LOOMIS's foster parents
+  - Church goers, awkward relationship with LOOMIS
+  - Older, kids grown (including son John)
+  - Have a room that John doesn't use (lives in Ohio)
+  - They're kind of tired and worn.
+LOOMIS stays out of their hair and they let him do his own thing
+  - "way better than being under an overpass"